Multi-User Entanglement Distribution in Quantum Networks Using Multipath Routing: Abstract

 \section{Abstract}

-Quantum networks facilitate numerous applications such as secure communication and distributed quantum computation by performing entanglement distribution.
-Multi-user quantum applications where quantum information is shared between multiple users require access to a shared multipartite state between the users.
-We consider the problem of designing protocols for distributing such states, at an increased entanglement rate.\\

-We propose three protocols that increase the entanglement rate of multi-user applications by leveraging multipath routing.
+Quantum networks facilitate numerous applications including secure communication and distributed quantum computation by performing entanglement distribution.
+For some multi-user quantum applications access to a shared multipartite state is required.
+We consider the problem of designing protocols for distributing such states, at an increased rate.
+For this, we propose three protocols that leverage multipath routing to increase the distribution rate for multi-user applications.
 The protocols are evaluated on quantum networks with NISQ constraints, including limited quantum memories and probabilistic entanglement generation.
-Monte Carlo simulation results show that the developed protocols achieve an exponential speedup of entanglement rate compared to single-path routing techniques, with a maximum speedup of four orders of magnitude for the cases studied.
-The speedup was also found to improve for larger sets of users.
-When the protocols were tested in scaled-down real-world topologies, it was found that topology can have a significant effect on the achievable entanglement rates, with one order of magnitude difference between topologies.
-Finally, we find that the benefits of multipath routing are a maximum for short quantum memory decoherence times, and intermediate values of entanglement generation probability.
-Hence the protocols developed can benefit NISQ quantum network control and design.
+Simulation results show that the developed protocols achieve an exponential increase in the distribution rate of multipartite states compared to single path routing techniques, with a maximum increase of four orders of magnitude for the cases studied.
+Further, the relative increase in distribution rate was also found to improve for larger sets of users.
+When the protocols were tested in scaled-down real-world topologies, it was found that topology had a significant effect on the multipartite state distribution rates achieved by the protocols.
+Finally, we found that the benefits of multipath routing are maximum for short quantum memory decoherence times and intermediate values of entanglement generation probability.
+Hence, the protocols developed can benefit NISQ quantum network control and design.